-Often, this relatively minor surgical procedure is routinely conducted at the same time as a laser or radiofrequency ablation.
-This method is performed by first making tiny incisions that rarely ever require stitches to heal.
-The bulging vein is then extracted through these tiny incisions.
-After the vein is removed a small bandaid is placed over the incision and then a compression bandage is applied.
-As with the other methods, the body will naturally reroute the blood supply to other, healthier veins.
+This relatively minor surgical procedure is often conducted at the same time as a laser or radiofrequency ablation.
+Ambulatory phlebectomy is performed by making tiny incisions that rarely ever require stitches to heal.
+The bulging vein is then extracted through these tiny incisions, and, after the vein is removed, a small bandaid is placed over the incision and a compression bandage is applied.
+As with our other methods, the body will naturally reroute the blood supply to other, healthier veins.

-Ambulatory Phlebectomy is used for the treatment of tortuous varicose veins and tributary veins off the main great or small saphenous vein.
-Ambulatory phlebectomy is most often utilized for below knee varices.
-In the calf, the saphenous nerve is near the saphenous vein.
-In the mid calf the nerve moves away from the vein.
-Damage to the saphenous nerve causes some transient numbness.
-In order to avoid injuring the nerve, phlebectomies or ultrasound guided foam sclerotherapy is often utilized as an adjunct to endovenous ablation.
-Phlebectomies are also often utilized to treat tortuous veins on the side anterior or lateral aspect of the thigh.
+Ambulatory phlebectomy is used for the treatment of tortuous varicose veins and tributary veins off the main great or small saphenous vein.
+Ambulatory phlebectomy is most often utilized for varices below the knee in the calf area.
+In the calf, the saphenous nerve is near the saphenous vein, and in the mid-calf the nerve moves away from the vein.
+Damage to the saphenous nerve causes some transient numbness, so in order to avoid injuring the nerve, phlebectomies or ultrasound-guided foam sclerotherapy is often utilized as an adjunct to endovenous ablation.
+Phlebectomies are also commonly used to treat tortuous veins on the side anterior or lateral aspect of the thigh.

 What kind of results are achieved?